Special File Command Tags

 BUSYRETRY=Y | N

 If set to N (or 0), the system will not retry SQL commands that return data busy statuses.
-Normally, you would set this to N if your MySql server automatically waits for busy records.
+Normally, you would set this to N if your MySQL/MariaDB server automatically waits for busy records.

-Default is Y -- retry requests that return Data busy statuses.
+Default is Y - retry requests that return Data busy statuses.

 CURSORCLOSE=Y | N